 Consumers looking for ticketing accounts should contact directly the theatre where your account is held.

 The Broadway League supports a year-round internship program with positions available for the fall, spring, and summer.
 All internships are part-time and range from 10-24 hours per week in the office.
 Hours are flexible.
 Interns gain valuable experience by working closely with League staff members and, when possible, they attend meetings, seminars, and conferences.
 Interns are paid minimum wage on an hourly basis.
 In keeping with our mission to foster an inclusive work environment, we encourage individuals who strongly commit to Equity, Diversity, and Inclusion to apply.

 Recently graduated high school students, undergraduate students, graduate students, and those who have completed a degree are eligible to apply.

 We only accept international candidates who are currently attending accredited US colleges or universities.

 In what areas are internships offered?

 The Audience Engagement Department creates and supports Broadway industry education and community engagement programs designed to ensure an audience for live theatre in the future.
-Interns help coordinate meetings and programming for initiatives such as The Jimmy Awards®, Broadway Bridges™, and Family First Nights®, manage databases, organize materials for the department on a daily basis, and draft correspondence.
+Interns help coordinate meetings and programming for initiatives such as The Jimmy Awards® and Broadway Bridges®, manage databases, organize materials for the department daily, and draft correspondence.